quadroloop/Apps/README.md

 # Apps
-Collection of Web Apps  and Other stuff i built for fun, or by necessity.
+Collection of small Web Apps  and Other stuff i built for fun, or by necessity.